aptos-labs/developer-docs/docs/tutorials/index.md

 # Tutorials

-If you are new to the Aptos blockchain, begin with these quickstarts before you get into in-depth development.
+If you are new to the Aptos blockchain, begin with these tutorials before you get into in-depth development.
 These tutorials will help you become familiar with how to develop for the Aptos blockchain using the Aptos SDK.

 ### [Your First Transaction](first-transaction.md)